77yards/permly-api/api-actions/errorCodes.md

 1050 - Some required data is missing

-1060 - Encoded data in send request is not valid
+1060 - Sent data is not valid

 1100 - No valid permly account is associated with API Key